-He is the author of Charitable Incorporated Organisations (DSC 2013) and The Charity Treasurer’s Handbook (DSC 4th edn 2014) – see the Publications page to order copies of these.
+He is the author of Charitable Incorporated Organisations (DSC 2nd edn 2018) and The Charity Treasurer’s Handbook (DSC 5th edn 2017) – see the Publications page to order copies of these.
 He has written many specialist articles in the field of charity finance and legal issues and provided evidence to Parliamentary committees – see the Resources page for some examples.
 He has extensive experience as an independent examiner of charity accounts, including wide experience of training others for this work, and he served for five years as General Secretary to the Association of Charity Independent Examiners.
 Outside his work with the Kubernesis Partnership he served from 2007-15 as Professor of Charity Studies at Sheffield Hallam University (SHU), where he led the University’s Centre for Voluntary Sector Research and a specialist charity MSc course.
-He continues to work with SHU in a limited capacity as an Emeritus Professor.
-He serves on the Charity Technical Committee of the Institute of Chartered Accountants of Scotland (ICAS) and previously served for six years in a similar role with ICAEW.
+He continues to hold the status of an Emeritus Professor.
+He serves on the Charity Expert Panel of the Institute of Chartered Accountants of Scotland (ICAS) and previously served for six years in a similar role with ICAEW.
 He is an active member of the Charity Law Association and has served on several of their working parties including as chair of the CLA working party on CIO conversions.

-Most of our work is undertaken directly by the partners but from time to time we have support from other staff, especially in relation to seminars and events.
+Most of our work is undertaken directly by the partners but from time to time we have support from others, especially in relation to seminars and events.